YA Books That Changed My Life!

 The Absolutely True Diary of a Part-Time Indian by Sherman Alexie

 Why I loved it: This book opened my eyes to a culture so often underrepresented and misrepresented in literature and in our national conversation.
-I feel so blessed to work at a school connected to a reservation.
-But so ashamed of how poorly my American education failed me in teaching me about Native American history.
+I so ashamed of how poorly my American education failed me in teaching me about Native American history.
 This book can help us teachers not fail the next generation of American children.

 Fish in a Tree by Lynda Mullaly Hunt